Skip to main content

 Children's Home Software

 Running a children's home means navigating Ofsted registration, SCCIF inspections, Regulation 45 quality reviews, and the relentless pressure to fill placements through local authority contracts — all at the same time.
 Most software handles one half of that picture.
-CareBids handles both.
+CareBids focuses on the policy, evidence and tender work that sits between them.

-Statement of Purpose generation.
-Regulation 45 review templates.
-SCCIF-aligned policies.
-AI-powered LA tender responses.
+Editable policy templates.
+Regulation 45 review support.
+Care-sector tender discovery.
+Human-reviewed AI drafting.
 One platform, from £55 a month.

 The 2026 landscape